 Not all people who care about people experiencing poverty and homelessness are able to do front-line work.
-If you do not feel called into front-line street ministry, but wish to get involved behind the scenes, we know that you will find a special opportunity in the list below!
+If you do not feel called into front-line street ministry, but wish to get involved and volunteer behind the scenes, we know that you will find a special opportunity in the list below!
 Please note that each activity requires adult supervision (call our office for further details).

 - Attend the Urban Intervention Training (UIT)

 - Complete a OIM Volunteer Application(will receive upon completion of UIT), including a police check form